spraints/stripchart/README.md

 ## Installation

-To use stripmem in an existing application, add it to your Gemfile
+To use stripchart in an existing application, add it to your Gemfile

     gem 'stripchart'

-To use stripmem standalone, install it.
+To use stripchart standalone, install it.

     gem install stripchart